Transform the way you assess pain — objective, reliable, repeatable.

 Trace 3

-Additional rehabilitation traces can be used to continually monitor the efficacy of treatment and enhance communication with pet owners
+The third trace can be used to can be used to continually monitor the efficacy of treatment and enhance communication with pet owners, ensuring the patient is pain-free at each annual wellness visit

 Step 1